Kavya1789/ACL-Docs/workshop/11_keptn/03_Configure_Keptn/README.md

 ## Step 3: Configure the Dynatrace Service for Keptn

+Since the keptn api and bridge points have changed, the dynatrace secret containing that configuration needs to be recreated with the udpated values.

+1. Delete the existing dynatrace secret:

+    ```bash
+    (bastion)$ kubectl delete secret dynatrace -n keptn
+    ```

-1. Execute the following command from your home directory to install the Dynatrace Service for Keptn
+1. Execute the following command from your home directory to install the Dynatrace Service for Keptn with the updated keptn values:

     ```bash
     (bastion)$ cd